nvieira-mcgill/alala/docs/index.rst

 Performing astrometry, photometry
 ---------------------------------

 In this section, we'll assume you have the ``j_stack`` object as defined above.
 Recall that, in our stack working directory, we have a file ``J_stack_20181106.fits``.
-First, let's refine the astrometric solution for the stack and extract as many sources as possible:
+First, let's refine the **astrometry** for the stack and extract as many sources as possible:

 .. code-block:: python